immeasurable-vikrant/mind-school-client/README.md

 ### 1. Branching

-Branch name should either be created from JIRA tasks or it should be a meaningful name.
+Branch name should either be created & it should be a meaningful name.

 ##### Correct usage

-`feature/LOYALTY-1234-integrate-loyalty-points`, `feature/AUTH-1234-integrate-otp-login-flow`
+`feature/AUTH-1234-integrate-oAuth-flow`, `feature/AUTH-12-integrate-login-flow`

 ##### Incorrect usage

-`feature/spike-webview-10-May`
+`feature/auth-webview-Apr`

 ---